 For this point, I’ll use two theoretical examples.
-Simply pause for a moment to reflect.
+Pause for a moment to reflect.
 What would be the first thing you’d do when you have a question for which you don’t have an answer?
 Well, you’d ask.
-There will not always be experts and professionals available to provide a quick response, but luckily, you can search for your answer using your computer or mobile device.
+There will not always be experts and professionals available to respond quickly, but luckily, you can search for your answer using your computer or mobile device.
 Your content comes in here.

 Every day, more people use ad blockers.

 By the end of 2016, there were over 615 million users worldwide with ad blockers, and the number is still increasing by the day.
 In 2019, roughly 25.8% of internet users were blocking advertising.
 With new and constant privacy regulations being introduced, companies like Apple’s iOS include an ad blocker; Android users can also use third-party applications.
 They are free, and they help you make better use of your smartphone by removing irritating ads.
 Google is also testing an ad blocker integrated into Chrome.

 Valuable content cannot be constrained.
 If the content is useful and insightful, users can engage with it and return to the website for more.